dvtsai/YOLO-ROS/README.md

 # Sensor Fusion: YOLOv4 + V2X Integration on ROS

-This repository contains the code for our project during the second semester of TechLab @ MCity with [ADASTEC](https://www.adastec.com/).
-ADASTEC specializes in the development of L4 autonomated driving software platforms and partners with OEMs to deliver [fully electric, L4 automated buses](https://msutoday.msu.edu/news/2022/new-electric-autonomous-bus-accepts-riders).
+This repository contains the code for our project during the second semester of TechLab at MCity with [ADASTEC](https://www.adastec.com/).
+ADASTEC specializes in the development of L4 autonmated driving software platforms and partners with OEMs to deliver [fully electric, L4 automated buses](https://msutoday.msu.edu/news/2022/new-electric-autonomous-bus-accepts-riders).
 As part of our Fall 2022 project, we integrated a deep learning model for traffic light detection and classification into a ROS environment for the goal of sensor fusion with V2X SPaT messages.
 Sensor fusion with camera data (deep learning) and SPaT messages (V2I infrastructure) creates a more robust traffic light handling system.

 The team members for this project are:
 - Daphne Tsai (dvtsai@umich.edu)